 'Sledges' were an English invention but this phrase wasn't - it first saw the light of day in 1850s America.
 'A sledgehammer to crack a nut' is one of the many versions of the phrase, the others having faded into disuse.
-The spelling of 'sledgehammer' hasn't yet settled down and is still making the usual progression of hyphenated words pairs, that is, from 'sledge hammer' to 'sledge-hammer' and eventually 'sledgehammer'.
-The OED prefers the hyphen, but 'sledgehammer' is now the more common spelling.
+The spelling of 'sledgehammer' hasn't yet settled down and is still making the usual progression of hyphenated word pairs, that is, from 'sledge hammer' to 'sledge-hammer' and eventually 'sledgehammer'.
+The OED prefers the hyphen, but 'sledgehammer' is now the more common form.

 Pretty well anything which is small and easy to squash has come verbally under the hammer, typified by nuts and insects.
-These have included peanuts, walnuts or just nuts; also gnats, flies, mosquitoes etc. The first to fall victim was the humble fly, as in this piece from The Gettysburg Compiler, June 1878:
+These have included peanuts, walnuts or just nuts; also gnats, flies, mosquitoes etc..
+The first to fall victim was the humble fly, as in this piece from The Gettysburg Compiler, June 1878:

 "Don't worry over little ills of life.
 It is like taking a sledge hammer to kill a fly."